Certificate IV in New Small Business Course Details (International)

 Age at Commencement: MCIE will not accept overseas students who would be under 18 years of age at the time of proposed commencement

-Special Considerations: Students who have completed one year of study in Australia (Cert III, AQF Qualification or above) are exempt from submitting Year 11 qual or equivalent + IELTS results
+Special Consideration: Students who have completed one year of study in Australia (Cert III, AQF Qualification or above) are exempt from submitting Year 11 qual or equivalent + IELTS results

 There are no pre-requisites for this qualification.